 There are several unique background check laws in Arizona aside from those federally mandated by the FCRA.

 Arizona has “ban the box” laws that prevent employers from inquiring about an applicant’s criminal history on the initial application.
-Although criminal history can be discussed further on in the application process.
+Although criminal history can be discussed further in the application process.

 FCRA laws and a disclosure and consent form must be provided to an applicant before a background check takes place.